 In college I studied programming and human-computer interaction.
 A team of classmates and I made a few apps on Facebook, which eventually turned into a startup.
 This was the first time I made something that was used by a large number of people.
 It became my introduction to making real products that have users and make money.

-In 2010 I started working for a mobile game company as the first employee in its new Japanese branch, making browser-based games first and eventually native smartphone apps.
+In 2010 I started working for a mobile game company as the first employee in its new Japanese branch.
+At first I was in charge of localizing and publishing browser-based games to the Japanese market.
+Eventually we grew enough to start making our own games locally, and I transitioned to being a game designer.
 One of these games was briefly the #1 top grossing app in Japan on the iOS App Store and expanded into many different mediums including books, comics, toys, CDs, anime, musicals, and holographic concerts.

 I consider myself very fortunate that the products I’ve worked on have been used and enjoyed by so many people.
 In the future I want to continue creating things that have a large impact on people, and I hope to focus more on doing work that makes the world a better place.